 Benton County Towns Ignored By Early Maps By J. Dickson Black

-It would be hard to prove from early maps of Arkansas, just when any of the towns were founded.
-The territory maps of Arkansas by Augustus Mitchell in 1836 shows Washington County as 50 miles square, taking in all of what today is Washington, Benton and Madison counties.
+It would be hard to prove from early maps of Arkansas just when any of the towns were founded.
+The territory map of Arkansas by Augustus Mitchell in 1836 shows Washington County as 50 miles square, taking in all of what today is Washington, Benton and Madison counties.
 The only towns listed then were Fayetteville, Cane Hill and Vineyard.

-This is an early map of the Arkansas Territory from 1836.
+This early map of the Arkansas Territory from 1836 is by Tanner.
 You might notice there is no Benton County at this time.

-Tanner's Universal map of 1836, shows three counties but not with the same boundaries as exist today.
+Tanner's Universal map of 1836, shows the three county area but not with the same boundaries as exist today.
 Here too, the only towns shown were Fayetteville, Cane Hill and Vineyard.

 The first time there was a town listed in Benton County was in 1842 on Jeremiah Greenleaf's map of Arkansas.
 He listed Bentonville.

 This map is from 1845.
 The only readable towns are Bentonville and Osage Spring.